cning0506/DATA-310_Applied_Machine_Learning/Project2.md

 ```

 #### *Effectiveness of the penalized logistic regression model at predicting each of the five wealth outcomes*
 With the categorization of level 1 to 5 representing poor to wealthy classes among the population, Figure 2 and 3 displays the effectiveness of two models that predict the five wealth outcomes.
 As we can see from Figure 2, I used Model 18 as the top model for slicing, which has the penalty value of 0.00574.
-Out of the five wealth outcomes, the second and third model tends to have bad curves with random predictions.
-Compared to Figure 3, which is based on the performance of Model 12, all five wealth outcomes have great curves that represent more accurate prediction values.
+Out of the five wealth outcomes, category 2 and 3, which are poorer and middle class, tend to have worse performance on the prediction value.
+Compared to Figure 3, which is based on the performance of Model 12, all five wealth outcomes have btter curves that represent more accurate prediction values.
 In Figure 3, I used the top performance model, Model 12, for the penalized logistic regression.
 This Model performs an excellent job in differentiating all five wealth outcomes, except for category 2.
+Category 1 and 5 both demonstrates great accuracy on prediction.

 ### *Figure 2: ROC_AUC plot with Model 18*